 REFLECTION

 Though Anna became a widow at a youthful age, she did not despise God.
-Instead, she served God in the Temple.
-God rewarded as memorable prophetess and allowed her to witness the presentation of Jesus in the Temple.
+Instead, she served Him in the Temple.
+God rewarded her faithfulness by allowing her to witness the presentation of Jesus.
 She “spoke about the child to all who were awaiting the redemption of Jerusalem” (Lk 2:38).
 Like Anna, let us serve God and introduce Jesus to others.